WanlinYang/Delta_Mechanism/README.md

 [Encoders](/Encoders) has C functions to read the encoders applied in the project.

 Two kinds of revolute encoders are used in the system.
-Three 12-bit encoders are used to measure angles of gimbal, and six 23-bit encoders is used to measure angles of torsion springs.
+Three 12-bit encoders are used to measure angles of gimbal, and six 23-bit encoders is used to measure angles of torsional springs.

 ### System Demo